BradDunagan/emscript-cpython/README.md

     cp zlib/* cpython/Modules/zlib
 ```

 Ready to compile CPython.
 Note that what is created is a library file.
-Later it is linked with your application code in another Emscripten step that produces the JavaScript and WebAssembly that is executed by the browser (or a modern NodeJS).
+Later it is linked with your application code in another Emscripten step that produces the JavaScript and WebAssembly that is executed by the browser.

 Notice here HOSTPYTHON.
 [DGYM](https://github.com/dgym/cpython-emscripten) builds a separate (native) CPython for this.
 I simply specify what is installed in my system.
 It seems to work.